Anti-Asian Racism in The United States | Violence Non Stop Against Minorities

 ASIAN LIVES MATTER

-In the midst of the pandemic in 2020, the death of George Floyd in hands of a police officer in Minesota, marked a determing point in history.
-His death was the result of many issues that surround the American society, such as racism, inequality and discrimination.
-Black Lives Matter then came to be globally known, and inspired protests all around the globe.
+In the last year, racist-driven crimes in the United Stated came to a point, where it transformed into a world-movement, given to the death of George Floyd in hands of a police officer in Minesota.
+Black Lives Matter then, came to be globally known, and inspired protests all around the globe.

 After the attack of Tuesday, many activists of the Black Lives Matter movement, have shown their support towards the Asian-american community in Atlanta.